Anthony Gifford, 6th Baron Gifford

-Anthony Maurice Gifford, 6th Baron Gifford, KC (born 1 May 1940), is a British hereditary peer and senior barrister.
+Anthony Maurice Gifford, 6th Baron Gifford (born 1 May 1940), is a British hereditary peer and King's Counsel.
 He inherited the title of Baron Gifford on the death of his father, the 5th Baron, in April 1961.
+In 1970, Gifford was instrumental in establishing the first law centre in the UK.

 Biography

-Lord Gifford was educated at Winchester College and King's College, Cambridge, was called to the Bar in 1962 and took silk in 1983.
+Anthony Gifford was educated at Winchester College and King's College, Cambridge, was called to the Bar in 1962 and took silk in 1983.

-He was a co-founder of the North Kensington Neighbourhood Law Centre, Britain's first law centre.
+He was a co-founder of the North Kensington Neighbourhood Law Centre, Britain's first law centre, giving free legal advice.
 He founded Wellington Street Chambers and was its head for 15 years.
-He joined 8 King's Bench Walk in 1989 and has been head of Chambers since 2001.
-In 2006 his chambers relocated to 1 Mitre Court Buildings.
+He joined 8 King's Bench Walk in 1989 and from 2001 was head of Chambers.
+In 2006, the chambers relocated to 1 Mitre Court Buildings, remaining there until 2014.

 He was Counsel for Paul Hill in the Guildford Four appeals and for Gerry Hunter in the Birmingham Six appeals.

-He was chairman of the Broadwater Farm inquiry and the Liverpool Eight inquiry, both of which investigated patterns of alleged racism and discrimination.
+Gifford was chairman of the Broadwater Farm inquiry and the Liverpool Eight inquiry, both of which investigated patterns of alleged racism and discrimination.
 He represented the family of James Wray at the Bloody Sunday Inquiry.

 Cases in which he has been engaged include appeals involving trade unions, libel, contract and tort as well as criminal law.
-In 1991, he set up a firm of attorneys in Kingston, Jamaica, where he practises in civil and criminal law.
-He divides his practice between Jamaica and the UK.
+In 1991, he set up a firm of attorneys in Kingston, Jamaica, dividing his practice between Jamaica and the UK.

 He was a prominent member of the anti-apartheid group Lawyers Against Apartheid.

-Lord Gifford sat on the Labour benches while in the House of Lords.
+Gifford sat on the Labour benches while in the House of Lords.
 The passing of the House of Lords Act 1999 removed his automatic right to sit in parliament, and he was excluded on 11 November 1999.

+Gifford's autobiography, The Passionate Advocate, was published in 2007.
+A review in the Jamaica Gleaner stated: "Lord Gifford, a lifelong human-rights lawyer and advocate for the freedom struggle, has done more than his fair share to better the lot of the world's oppressed.
+The book really is an important study in the power of law, contemporary history and politics, international relations, slavery, and the resultant modern-day racism it bred."

 Reparations campaign

 Gifford has campaigned in favour of reparations for slavery.
-He is a member of the Jamaican reparations commission and has said of the reparations issue: "I would like to see it approached on a Caribbean-wide basis."
+At the first Pan-African Congress on Reparations, held in Abuja, Nigeria, in April 1993, he delivered a paper entitled "The legal basis of the claim for Reparations".
+Raising the issue in debate at the House of Lords on 14 March 1996, Gifford asked "Her Majesty's Government whether they will make appropriate reparation to African nations and to the descendants of Africans for the damage caused by the slave trade and the practice of slavery".
+Gifford is a member of the Jamaican reparations commission and has said of the reparations issue: "I would like to see it approached on a Caribbean-wide basis."